ympbyc/Pasta/README.md

 ### object oriented ###

 This is very important.
-Pasta does not mix data and behaviours. `appActor` and `viewUpdateActor` are collections only of functions, and **the state** is a collection only of data.
+Pasta does not mix data and behaviours. models and views are collections only of functions, and the state is a collection only of data.
 With Pasta, it is highly possible to create apps that do not contain a single `this` keyword.

 You could of course use your favourite data structure to put into the state or use OO libraries for UI manipulations, but it is not the concern of Pasta.